Münster Centre for Emerging Researchers (CERes)

 Transforming the culture and practice of research supervision

-What does good doctoral supervision look like in practice, and how can it be shaped collaboratively?
-As part of the international Next Generation Research SuperVision Project (RSVP), we invite you to share your expertise and experiences (both positive and negative) of supervising doctoral researchers.
-Find out more about the Supervision Practice Network at our digital information event on 17 February at 4 p.m., and learn about other offers for supervisors.
+What does good doctoral supervision look like in practice – and how can it be shaped collaboratively?
+As part of the international Next Generation Research SuperVision Project (RSVP), we invite you to share your expertise and experiences – both positive and negative – in supervising doctoral researchers.
+Find out more about the pilot programme Supervision Practice Network at the University of Münster and explore other offers for supervisors.
+In addition, on 16 and 30 March, we are offering two practical workshops for postdocs, suitable for all levels of experience in supervision.

 6 to 10 April 2026